FREQUENTLY ASKED QUESTIONS

 Will I be able to fix it myself?

 Probably!
-Our current prototypes are quite mechanically simple.
-The only moving part is the handle suspended on springs, and there’s no sliding friction which would create wear.
+The only moving part is the handle suspended on springs, and there’s little sliding friction which could create wear.
+We’re committed to providing as much information about how to rebuild or repair parts of the stick as possible.
 As hobbyists ourselves, this issue is in the front of our minds.

 What are the mounting options?